Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-zlib](https://github.com/interkosmos/fortran-zlib): collection of Fortran 2018 ISO_C_BINDING interfaces to selected zlib functions, by interkosmos.
 Zlib is a lossless data-compression library.

+[fortress](https://github.com/FortranGoingOnForty/fortress): command-line file explorer with fzf integration and git binds for fast staging and committing, by Matthew Forrester Wolffe

 [ForTime](https://github.com/gha3mi/fortime): provides a timer object for measuring elapsed time, by Seyed Ali Ghasemi.
 It includes procedures for starting and stopping the timer, as well as calculating and printing the elapsed time in seconds.

 [fortsh](https://github.com/FortranGoingOnForty/fortsh): posix shell balanced for parity and friendliness, by Matthew Forrester Wolffe